We are open and COVID-19 SECURE. Click here to find out more

 Our fully equipped dental suite has everything we may require to care for your pet’s teeth.
 Including a dental x-ray machine that allows us to see problems below the gum line and the roots.

-Your pet will receive a dental check-up at their yearly booster, or you can ask for an appointment if you are concerned about your pet's ability to eat, the smelliness of his breath or any damage you may have noticed to his teeth.
-It is usually possible to get a rough idea of the health of your pet's teeth during a consultation.
 For a more detailed examination, and for any treatment such as a scale and polish or extractions, a full general anaesthetic is necessary.
 This will allow the vet to examine the entire dental arcade, the tongue, gums and palate in a safe and thorough fashion.
 It may not be possible to determine the number of extractions necessary until this examination takes place, and in many cases, not until the tartar has been removed.
-As rabbits and guinea pigs are herbivores, their teeth continue growing throughout their life.
-This can lead to problems if they do not wear them down evenly by eating a balanced diet of hay and vegetables.
-If your rabbit or guinea pig is having problems eating, they may need to have their teeth burred or rasped down under anaesthetic to prevent ulcers developing on the tongue.